wissalkhl/dp1-diy-spotify/README.md

 1. Be sure to update the name of your S3 bucket.
 2. Update the `baseurl` of your S3 website address.
 3. Parse the song metadata extracted into `data`.
 4. Note that the DB connection and cursor are only needed once, since a Lambda function executes briefly and therefore cannot maintain a long-running DB connection.
+Close those connections whether successful or excepted.

 ### Deploy Your Lambda Function